-Melissa Stockwell competes in the women's T2 at Forte de Copacabana on day 4 of the Paralympic Games Rio 2016 on September 11, 2016 in Rio de Janeiro, Brazil.
+Melissa Stockwell competes in the women's triathlon at the Paralympic Games Rio 2016 on September 11, 2016 in Rio de Janeiro.

 While serving in the Iraq War in 2004, Army 1st Lt.
 Melissa Stockwell lost her left leg from a bomb explosion, the first female soldier to lose a limb in the war.
 As horrible as that was, she remained optimistic about her future.